sgraden/vpc/cli-reference.md

 - `--icmp-code`: ICMP traffic code to allow.
 Valid values from 0 to 255.
 This is specified only when protocol is set to `icmp`
 - `--icmp-type`: ICMP traffic type to allow.
 Valid values from 0 to 254.
 This is specified only when protocol is set to `icmp`
 - `--port-max`: Maximum port number.
 Valid values are from 1 to 65535.This is specified only when protocol is set to `tcp` or `udp`
-- `--port-min`: Minimum port nubmer.
+- `--port-min`: Minimum port number.
 Valid values are from 1 to 65535.
 This is specified only when protocol is set to `tcp` or `udp`
 - `--before-rule`: ID of the rule id that this rule is inserted before.

 ---